-The discussion follows the same pattern as in the static case.
-To be most general, when writing down $\eta$ as eqn. (\ref{eq:simple eta}), we also multiply an arbitrary function to $(\Delta t)^{2}$ and after performing the similar procedure, one is able to get
+The procedure follows the same pattern as in the static case.
+To generalize, when writing $\eta$ as in eqn. (\ref{eq:simple eta}), we introduce an arbitrary function multiplying $(\Delta t)^{2}$.
+After performing a similar analysis, we obtain the covariant AdS metric:

 where